pylhc/pylhc.github.io/docs/omc_team/ideas.md

     * Measurements with ballistic optics.
 * Non-90 degrees arc cell phase advance to ease correction of errors in the arcs (reduce the knob degeneracy of orbit bumps at sextupoles).
 * Measure optics at smallest beta* for a long time, looking for an effect as in SKEKB where Final Focus quadrupole strength drifted by 0.01%.  https://kds.kek.jp/event/39396/
+* Try Closed Orbit Distortion optics measurement as in SuperKEKB with 3-6 orbit correctors per plane and orbit fitting.

 ### Coupling Related